If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 But that doesn’t mean you should copy paste articles from other websites.

-Here are a few reasons why you should never use duplicate content especially from other websites.
+Here are a few reasons why you should never use such content especially from other websites.

 - Other blog owners can easily find who’s copying their content by using tools like Copyscape or simply searching for some of their content in Google search.
 Once someone finds that you’re copying their content, they’ll ask you to remove.
 If you don’t respond, they can easily take it down with the help of DMCA.
 So you’re not going to get away easily if you’re copying other stuff.